farrandi/dsci_562_regression_2/lecture_5.md

 #### Example: The Weibull Case

 - Most popular _parametric_ survival model
+  - Parametric models are GLMs with hazard function as the link function
 - Weibull distribution is a continuous probability distribution
   - _heavy-tailed distribution_: has a higher probability of large values compared to a normal distribution